 How to Make an Epic Charcuterie Board (video!)

 Friends, everyone asks, what is a charcutier board?
 Whether for dinner for the family, or an appetizer for a party, we are all about “charcuteries” here on RE!
+I share many ideas to inspire you to dive in and to make your own charcuterie.

 What goes on a Charcuterie Board?